hexfellow/canopen_402_control_tutorial/README.md

 ![5](./images/5.png)

-Now it's make it rotate back to 0.
+Now let's make it rotate back to 0.

 ```
 1 w 0x607A 0 i32 0